backstage/backstage/docs/features/techdocs/how-to-guides.md

   font: false
 ```

-note: The addition "name material" is necessary.
+> Note: The addition `name: material` is necessary.
 Otherwise it will not work

 ## How to enable iframes in TechDocs